-A range of items are expertly crafted by CTTC’s artisans, from breathtaking mantas—or traditional shawls—to richly hued tablecloths and bed coverings; no matter the finished product, all raw materials come from sheep and alpaca, with other yarns sourced from nearby mills in Arequipa.
-Yarn is woven on backstrap looms, spun on drop spindles and colored with natural dyes.
-Peruvian weaving traditions are inherited from generations of ancestral cultures of Peru, with some motifs and patterns going back thousands of years.
+A range of items are expertly crafted by CTTC’s artisans, from breathtaking mantas, or traditional shawls, to richly hued tablecloths and bed coverings.
+All raw materials come from sheep and alpaca, with other yarns sourced from nearby mills in Arequipa.
+Yarn is woven on backstrap looms, spun on drop spindles, and colored with natural dyes.
+Peruvian weaving traditions are inherited from generations of ancestral cultures with some motifs and patterns going back thousands of years.

 Weavers live in the high communities of the Andes of Cusco region, and in addition to being masters of their craft, many also work as farmers and animal herders.
 Since its inception, El Centro de Textiles Tradicionales del Cusco has received numerous accolades, including the highly regarded UNESCO Award, as well as many others.
 Nilda Callañaupa has been recognized nationally and around the globe for her astonishing dedication to her region and her keen interest in preserving traditional art-making techniques.